Pregnancy Nutrition: Essential Supplements and Nutrition for a Healthy Pregnancy and Baby

 • Don't assume "more is better"—follow medical guidance on dosing

-Daily use if approved: As directed by healthcare provider
+Daily use IF approved: As directed by healthcare provider

 Forever Aloe Vera Gel: Digestive Comfort